curiousoffice/playbook/README.rst

 We tend to prefer "Planning Poker" and "Two-pass" amongst all existing relative sizing techniques, and we use a trimmed scale with Fibonacci numbers from 1 to 13 in all our projects.
 We've also laid scale descriptions as loose guidelines to facilitate its use:

-**- 1: Tiny effort** - a "zero-complexity/zero-uncertainty" bit of work.
-Can be easily fulfilled within a day's work, usually just in a couple of hours tops to complete
+- **1: Tiny effort** - a "zero-complexity/zero-uncertainty" bit of work.
+Can be easily fulfilled within a day's work, usually just in a couple of hours tops to complete.
-**- 2: Small effort** - a "low-complexity/zero-uncertainty" bit of work.
-Roughly "double" the amount of work of a "1", it'll likely take a day's work or even a bit more to complete
+- **2: Small effort** - a "low-complexity/zero-uncertainty" bit of work.
+Roughly "double" the amount of work of a "1", it'll likely take a day's work or even a bit more to complete.
-**- 3: Regular effort** - a "low-complexity/low-uncertainty" bit of work.
-Roughly "double or less" the amount of work of a "2", it'll easily take a day's work up to a couple more days to complete
+- **3: Regular effort** - a "low-complexity/low-uncertainty" bit of work.
+Roughly "double or less" the amount of work of a "2", it'll easily take a day's work up to a couple more days to complete.

-**- 5: Big effort** - a "medium-complexity/medium-uncertainty" bit of work.
-Distinctively bigger than a "3", It'll most likely take no less than a couple days of work to complete
+- **5: Big effort** - a "medium-complexity/medium-uncertainty" bit of work.
+Distinctively bigger than a "3", It'll most likely take no less than a couple days of work to complete.
-**- 8: Very Big effort** - a "high complexity/high-uncertainty" bit of work.
-Distinctively bigger than a "5"
+- **8: Very Big effort** - a "high complexity/high-uncertainty" bit of work.
+Distinctively bigger than a "5".

-**- 13: Epic/New Feature** - a "highest-complexity/highest-uncertainty" bit of work.
-Perceived as being distinctively bigger than an "8" and highly uncertain, requirements with this profile are deemed as "Epics"
+- **13: Epic/New Feature** - a "highest-complexity/highest-uncertainty" bit of work.
+Perceived as being distinctively bigger than an "8" and highly uncertain, requirements with this profile are deemed as "Epics".

 We've also laid down the following rules depending on estimation size:

-- Only requirements from 1 up to 3 can be part of an Iteration Backlog.
-"5"'s can exeptionally be included, given the dev. team has capacity and the PO commits to clearing all uncertainty
+- **Only requirements from 1 up to 3 can be included in the Iteration Backlog.** 5's can exeptionally be included, given the dev. team has capacity and the PO commits to clearing all uncertainty
-- Requirements from 5 up to 13 must be further refined and splitted into smaller, more specific requirements
+- **Requirements from 5 up to 13 must be further refined** and splitted into smaller, more specific requirements
-- Requirements  with a 13 are immediately deemed as "Epics", which means they must be treated as new features
+- **Requirements  with a 13 are immediately deemed as "Epics"**, which means they must be treated as new features

 Tasks
 -----